Palaeoperenethis: History and classification

 Palaeoperenethis thaleri is known only from one fossil, the holotype, number "ROM31304" consisting of part and counterpart impressions that is currently residing in the paleontological collections in the Royal Ontario Museum, Toronto, Ontario, Canada.
 It is an adult male individual preserved as a compression fossil in the fine-grained lacustrian rock and thus has been flattened from its dimensions in life.
-The compression specimen was mentioned in publication by Dr. Mark Wilson in his 1977 paper discussing the paleoecology of the Horsefly Shales Lagerstätte fossil site.
+The compression specimen was mentioned in publication by paleoichthylologist Mark Wilson (1977) while discussing the paleoecology of the Horsefly Shales Lagerstätte fossil site.
 P. thaleri was first studied by Paul A. Selden and David Penney, with their 2009 type description being published in the journal Contributions to Natural History.
 The generic name was coined by P. Selden and D. Penney as a combination of the Greek word palaios meaning "ancient" and Perenethis, a modern Nursery web spider genus.
 This is in reference to the age of the type specimen and the African-Asian genus which Palaeoperenethis is similar in appearance to.
 The specific epithet "thaleri" was designated by P. Selden and D. Penney in honor of the late Dr. Konrad Thaler, past president of the International Society of Arachnology.